 About

-For my thesis, I study the processes and politics of greening Coimbatore city in India, to delineate a lively political ecology of urban forests.
+For my dissertation, I study the processes and politics of greening Coimbatore city in India, to delineate a lively political ecology of urban forests.
 My fieldwork traces afforestation projects and the ways in which it reorders relationships between humans, trees, and other beings, in a space activated by modalities of entrepreneurial urbanisation and more-than-human agencies.
 I aim to bring together stories of human and more-than-human aspirations in uneven landscapes and their contested politics of place, bringing disparate bodies of work from urban studies and political ecologies into conversation.

+I am also part of the Berlin University Alliance funded project: Human Health & Multispecies Cohabitation on an Urban Planet.
 I am always on the look-out for authentic conversations with fellow researchers.

 Me on a "park-hopping" session